Quirkyabhi97/Interview-Kit/03_React_Interview/README.md

 a) componentWillUnmount() -> this function gets invoked once before the component is removed from the page and this denotes the end of the lifecycle.

+<h1>  Virtual DOM </h1>

+ReactJS Virtual DOM is an in-memory representation of the actual DOM.

+    Workflow :

+    Initial Rendering -> State and Props Changes -> Comparison Using Diff Algorithm -> Reconciliation Process -> Update to the Real DOM

 <h1>  Reconciliation & Diffing Algorithm </h1>

 Reconciliation is a process that occurs between the two phases of rendering.
 It covers how the virtual DOM gets synced with the real DOM.